Battle of the Tenaru: Battle

 Aircraft from Henderson Field strafed Japanese soldiers who attempted to escape down the beach and, later in the afternoon, four or five Marine M3 Stuart tanks attacked across the sandbar into the coconut grove.
-The tanks swept the coconut grove with machine gun and canister cannon fire, as well as rolling over the bodies, both alive and dead, of any Japanese soldiers unable or unwilling to get out of the way.
+One Nambu machine gun crew continued to give the Marines trouble, being sited in good cover on the outer lee of the sandspit, but it was promptly silenced by well directed mortar fire.
+The tanks swept the coconut grove with machine gun and canister cannon fire as well as rolling over the bodies, both alive and dead, of any Japanese soldiers unable or unwilling to get out of the way.
+Many Japanese troops died attempting desperately to meet the tanks with grenades or magnetic mines.
+One tank had its track broken by an explosion from a grenade prompting the rest of the tanks to surround it protectively and evacuate its crew.
 When the tank attack was over, Vandegrift wrote that, "the rear of the tanks looked like meat grinders."
+Despite combing the grove with tanks, fire from Japanese stragglers did not cease, and had even intensified when Cresswell's envelopment push started nearing the grove.

 Japanese soldiers, killed while assaulting U.S. Marine Corps positions, lie dead in a coconut grove on Guadalcanal after the Battle of the Tenaru on 21 August 1942.
 Two U.S. Marine Corps M3 Stuart tanks of A Company, 1st Tank Battalion, participating in the battle in late afternoon are visible in the background.

 Dead soldiers from Ichiki's forces lie partially buried on the sandbar of Alligator Creek after the battle.

 By 17:00 on 21 August, Japanese resistance had ended.
-Colonel Ichiki was either killed during the final stages of the battle, or performed ritual suicide (seppuku) shortly thereafter, depending on the account.
+Colonel Ichiki was either killed during the final stages of the battle or performed ritual suicide (seppuku) shortly thereafter, depending on the account.
 As curious Marines began to walk around looking at the battlefield, some wounded Japanese troops opened fire, killing or wounding several of them.
 Thereafter, Marines shot and/or bayoneted any Japanese soldier lying on the ground who moved.
 About fifteen injured and unconscious Japanese soldiers were taken prisoner.
 (Note: Frank (Guadalcanal, p.
 156) states that the official Japanese Defense Agency history of the battle (Senshi Sōshō) says that Ichiki performed seppuku, but one Japanese survivor's account states that he was last seen advancing towards the U.S. lines.)
 About thirty of the Japanese troops escaped to rejoin their regiment's rear echelon at Taivu Point.
 Overall, about 800 Japanese soldiers were killed during the fighting.